-We all know the saying “April Showers, Bring May Flowers.”
+We all know the spring saying “April Showers, Bring May Flowers.”
 Right?

 So instead of caring big & bulky umbrellas around, my son and I are sporting some on our house windows.